Medicine entry requirements

 Entrants to Medicine will also be required to pass a criminal record screening as part of the non-academic conditions of their offer.
 This involves joining the Protecting Vulnerable Groups (PVG) Scheme.
 The scheme provides the applicant and the University with a live update of your fitness to work with regulated adults or children.
 In addition, students will be asked to declare any minor historical offences, warnings or cautions as well as any which are still pending.

 For more information see PVG guidance or contact the School.

 Entrants to Medicine will be subject to an occupational health check: a pre-entry questionnaire and screening on arrival.

 Entrants will be screened for tuberculosis, hepatitis B, hepatitis C and HIV infection; any necessary immunisations and antibody tests will be performed.
-All entrants are required to complete a course of immunisation against hepatitis B virus.
+All entrants are strongly encouraged to complete a course of immunisation against hepatitis B virus.
 There will be no financial charge to entrants for this service.

 Infection with hepatitis B, hepatitis C or HIV does not mean that training to be a doctor is impossible, but applicants should consider at this stage whether or not this is the career option that they wish to pursue.
 Any entrant student who is found to be a carrier of hepatitis B, hepatitis C or HIV will require counselling as such a situation may place restrictions on the student's clinical training or practice following qualification.
 Applicants who have had an infection of this nature and wish to discuss this further before making a decision should email email@example.com.